-Traditional Spanish hairstyles often revolve around three distinct things – a center part, a bun and some ornamental accessories (often floral) for women.
-Historically Spanish hairdos are pinned up and off the neck which reflects the cultural need to keep the hair out of the way during the hot weather.
+Traditional Spanish hairstyles for women often revolve around three distinct things – a center part, a bun, and some ornamental accessories (often floral).
+Historically, Spanish hairdos are pinned up and off the neck, reflecting the cultural need to keep the hair out of the way during hot weather.

-What makes Spain unique is that it is made up of 17 distinct regions which all have their own diverse customs and styles.
-This includes hairstyles too, so if you are wanting to add some Spanish to your style then there is plenty of variation to choose from.
+What makes Spain unique is that it is made up of 17 distinct regions, which all have their own customs and styles.
+This includes hairstyles too, so if you’re wanting to add some Spanish to your style, there is plenty of variation to choose from.

-When Talking about Spain it wouldn’t be right to not mention the infamous flamenco.
-The culture of flamenco is heavily inspired by passion and fire and the style of dress is designed to fully enhance and celebrate the female form.
+When talking about Spain, it wouldn’t be right not to mention the infamous flamenco.
+The culture of flamenco is heavily inspired by passion and fire.
+The dress style is designed to enhance and celebrate the female form fully.

 Traditionally the costumes were designed to reflect a guitar shape with frills added to boost curves (reflecting the shape of a guitar) and the hair pinned up to represent the long neck of the guitar.
-Over the decades the neckline of the dresses has changed which has meant that hairstyles have had to alter too to make sure the hairstyle and dress style complement one another.
+Over the decades, the dress neckline has changed, meaning hairstyles have had to alter too to make sure the hairstyle and dress style complement one another.

 Accessories play a big part in Spanish hairstyles and can often make or break the look.
 The hair is often adorned by a hair-comb or floral attribute.
-The choice of flower can be symbolic too, with the red rose meaning love and passion, white carnation meaning luck and the daffodil representing respect.
+The flower choice can be symbolic too, with the red rose meaning love and passion, the white carnation meaning luck, and the daffodil representing respect.

-If you are wanting to take a leaf out of the Hispanic hairstyle book, then here are 15 Spanish hairstyle ideas that can help inspire you.
+Want to take a leaf out of the Hispanic hairstyle book?
+Here are 20 Spanish hairstyle ideas to inspire you.

 Traditional Flamenco Styles in Spain

 Flamenco is a form of Spanish folk music and dance that first originated in Southern Spain.
-There are many distinct looks that can be drawn from the flamenco culture and these include large flower headpieces and floral arrangements.
+Many distinct looks can be drawn from the flamenco culture, including large flower headpieces and floral arrangements.

 1. Sleek and Sexy